Scouting in Colorado: Ben Delatour Scout Ranch

-Camp Charles Jeffrey and Soaring Eagle feature a number of summer program areas including Rock Climbing at the Pancake Climbing Base and on some of the many peaks in the camp, C.O.P.E.
+Camp Charles Jeffrey and Soaring Eagle features several summer program areas including Rock Climbing at the Pancake Climbing Base and on some of the many peaks in the camp, C.O.P.E.
 (Challenging Outdoor Personal Experience), Shooting Sports, Scout Skills, Handicraft, and Nature Studies offered through a traditional Merit Badge program.
 The camp also has a Scouting Museum and Chuck Wagon Cooking area where traditional dutch oven meals are prepared daily.
 Scout units can choose between a dining hall experience or a patrol cook option where meals are cooked at your campsite.

 Elkhorn High Adventure Base is open to older scouts and Venture Crews for a week of backpacking the Rockies.
 Backpacking treks of various difficulty levels are offered on the ranch property and in the nearby Routt, Roosevelt, and Arapahoe National Forests.
-Shooting sports, C.O.P.E, climbing and repelling, a horse program and white water rafting activities round out week-long treks or 10-day-long super-treks.
+Shooting sports, C.O.P.E, climbing and repelling, a horse program, and white water rafting activities round out week-long treks or 10-day-long super-treks.

 Jack Nicol Cub Scout Camp is the newest resident camp on the ranch, completed in 2001.
-It offers age appropriate programs that are not necessarily designed for rank advancement.
-Camp Nicol consists of 3 major themed program areas (Fort Unfug, Castle Walker and the Everett Seaport) and offers a summer program featuring a new camp-wide theme each year.
+It offers age-appropriate programs that are not necessarily designed for rank advancement.
+Camp Nicol consists of 3 major themed program areas (Fort Unfug, Castle Walker, and the Everett Seaport) and offers a summer program featuring a new camp-wide theme each year.
 The 2014 theme is Time Travel.
 Program activities include BB gun and archery shooting, hiking, handicrafts, hiking, games and a 'light parade' around the lake at night.

-Ben Delatour Scout Ranch includes summer camp and year-round camping, with a number of buildings available for year-round use.
+Ben Delatour Scout Ranch includes summer camp and year-round camping, with several buildings available for year-round use.
 The ranch has been an active site for sustainable forestry and in 2011, the ranch became protected from future development through a conservation easement with The Conservation Fund, the Longs Peak Council, and the Colorado State Forest Service.

 Chimney Park Scout Camp

 Chimney Park Boy Scout Camp is located in the Snowy Range Mountains, approximately 33 mi west of Laramie, Wyoming on US Highway 230 and about 6.4 mi west of Woods Landing, Wyoming.
-The approximate coordinates for the cabin are 41° 4' 19.78" N 106° 6' 29.2" W (NAD83/WGS84).
+The approximate coordinates for the Baldwin Lodge are 41° 4' 19.78" N 106° 6' 29.2" W (NAD83/WGS84).